r0light/cna-quality-model/README.md

 ### Step B

-In the second step we mapped the statements to the quality aspects of the [ISO25010 standard](https://iso25000.com/index.php/en/iso-25000-standards/iso-25010).
+In the second step we mapped the statements to the **quality aspects** of the [ISO25010 standard](https://iso25000.com/index.php/en/iso-25000-standards/iso-25010).
 A short summary of these aspects is given in [A1_ISO25010 quality aspects.md](A1_ISO25010%20quality%20aspects.md).

 The mapping as the outcome of this step is presented here: [B_statements_mapping.md](B_statements_mapping.md)

 ### Step C

-In the third step, we further differentiated the statements to derive quality aspects as required from the Quamoco meta model.
-These initial quality aspects with the statements they are based on are presented here:
+In the third step, we further differentiated the statements to derive **quality aspects** as required from the Quamoco meta model.
+These initial **quality aspects** with the statements they are based on are presented here:
 [C_cna quality aspects.md](C_cna%20quality%20aspects.md) and visualized like this:

 ![The initial quality aspects for the quality model](docs/assets/img/C_cna%20quality%20aspects.svg)

 ### Step D

-In the forth step we defined more specific product factors which impact and realize the found quality aspects.
-Therefore we relied on the following practitioner books and mapped statements and chapters to the quality aspects:
+In the forth step we defined more specific **product factors** which impact and realize the found **quality aspects**.
+Therefore we relied on the following practitioner books and mapped statements and chapters to the **quality aspects**:

 | Title                                                                                                                    | Author(s)                                                                                          | Year | Publisher |   |
 |--------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------|------|-----------|---|